0xhexbyte/SolidityStuff/PatrickCollinsCourse/Part 2/Lesson 7/ReadMe.md

     }

 ```
 Now if we already ran this function once then the address `priceFeed` won't be zero which will return a `true` boolean for our if confition and return the active running address.

+By practice we would like to default all variables to `private` as they are gas efficient.

+The `prank()` cheatcode sets the msg.sender to a specific address for the next call.
+Another cheatcode `makeAddr()`, creates an address derived from the provided `name` as a parameter.